 Note: Immigration New Zealand is no longer accepting groups for the ongoing pilot program, ending in June 2024.
 Stay connected and get firsthand information by visiting Immigration Zealand and HOST International Aotearoa websites.

-HOST International has also signed the Multistakeholder Pledge: Community Sponsorship created by The Global Compact on Refugees & UNHCR in support of the expansion of the Community Refugee Sponsorship, as well as supporting the Australian sponsorhip org pledge.
+HOST International has also signed the Multistakeholder Pledge: Community Sponsorship created by The Global Compact on Refugees & UNHCR in support of the expansion of the Community Refugee Sponsorship, as well as supporting the Australian sponsorship org pledge.